-This section will run concurrently with • section 2 and targets the students who specialized in Instrumentation and control.
-Students will perform diagnostics and repairs of instrumentation and control systems.
-These include sensor analysis and calibration, instrument repair and calibrations, industrial motors and their controllers, industrial power supplies and power systems, programmable logic controllers (PLC) and PLC programming, control room operation, fault finding in industrial control system loops, and optimization of automation processes.
-Wherever possible. actual industry diagnostics tasks will be assigned in collaboration with our industry partner;
+This section will run concurrently with section 2 and targets the students who specialized in Instrumentation and control.
+Students will perform diagnostics and repairs of instrumentation and control systems. include These sensor analysis and calibration. instrument repair and calibrations, industrial motors and their controllers, industrial power supplies and programmable logic power systems, controllers (PLC) and PLC programming, control room operation, fault finding in industrial control system loops, optimization of automation processes.
+Wherever possible, actual industry diagnostics tasks will be assigned collaboration with our industry partner;

-• One 4 hours final practical exam 40%

-• Five laboratory reports (equal weighting) 20%
+One 4 hours final practical exam Five laboratory reports (equal weighting)

-• 1 .• \ 400/